vijpandaturtle/vijpandaturtle/README.md

 - ⚡ Fun fact: ...
 -->

 I'm vij.
-I love building intelligent hardware and software and use systems thinking to come up with solutions to real-world problems.
+I love building intelligent hardware and software solutions to real-world problems.
 Also an artist.